efezinoidisi/efezinoidisi/README.md

 - 🔭 I am Idisi Efezino Endurance
 - 👯 I’m looking to collaborate on any frontend project
-- 📫 How to reach me: twitter
+- 📫 How to reach me: send an email or connect with me on twitter
 - 😄 Pronouns: She/her
 - 😊 contact me if you need a volunteer for your frontend project